Walter-sdq/Walter-sdq/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on My portfolio

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning JavaScript and react JS.

-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on anything.

-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with backend

-- 💬 Ask me about ...
+- 💬 Ask me about my projects

-- 📫 How to reach me: ...
+- 📫 How to reach me: akhigbeabdulwahab354@gmail.com

 <!--